 ‒ 303 brake deceleration events.
 The main properties of the brake deceleration events are described in the “Brake Events Information” tab in the “ WLTP-Brake cycle“ file;

-‒ 192 km of total distance driven with an average speed of 43.7 km/h and a maximum speed of 132.5 km/h;
+‒ 192 km of total distance driven with an average speed of 43.7 km/h and a maximum speed of 132.5 km/h representing the 95-percentile of normal driving according to the WLTP database;

 ‒ An average brake deceleration rate of 0.97 m/s².
 A maximum brake deceleration rate of 2.18 m/s²;